Out of pandemic crisis, what could a new New Deal look like?

 President Donald Trump has talked up infrastructure programs and affordable healthcare but offered few details.
 Democratic lawmakers must work with a president their base of voters distrusts and despises.
 The likely consequence: Any mandate for change will come from the ballot boxes this November.

-Just this past week, Sen. Kirsten Gillebrand (D-N.Y.) and Sen. Michael Bennet (D-Colo.), leaned hard on programs of the New Deal to offer legislation to create a federal “health force” to employ workers “for future public health care needs, and build skills for new workers to enter the public health and health care workforce.”
+Just this past week, Sen. Kirsten Gillibrand (D-N.Y.) and Sen. Michael Bennet (D-Colo.), leaned hard on programs of the New Deal to offer legislation to create a federal “health force” to employ workers “for future public health care needs, and build skills for new workers to enter the public health and health care workforce.”
 It is unlikely the Republican-controlled Senate would consider such legislation, but it also shows what Democrats might have in mind as voters contemplate upcoming elections.

 Both parties have an uneasy relationship with how states and the federal government should share their power, and any reprise of the New Deal would likely enhance Washington’s authority.

-Note: This story has been revised to correct the spelling of Sen. Kirsten Gillibrand’s name.